 |1 x Kalimos, Primal Lord||1 x The Lich King|

 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.

 Deck Import ID: AAECAaoICCCZAv4F88ICws4C9uwCp+4CzfQCC70B0wHZB/AHsQiRwQKbywKW6AKU7wKw8AKKgAMA

 Even Shaman is all about taking and controlling the board from the early game while going progressively wider so you can drop a very cheap Sea Giant as soon as possible.
-You have many ways to generate token creatures quickly, from cards like Primalfin Totem or your reduced cost hero power courtesy of Genn Greymane.
+You have many ways to generate token creatures quickly, including via your reduced cost hero power that Genn Greymane provides.

 Maintain that control into the mid to late-game and you should be able to defeat your opponent before they have a chance to respond.
 You also have some strong late game options to close out a game with, thanks to minions such as Al’Akir the Windlord and Kalimos, Primal Lord.